 In addition to completing the application form - called a mandate

-- you will need to provide additional information as follows:
+- you may (depending on the bank) need to provide additional information as follows:

 • Reference from your current bank